 The first four columns of results in Table 3 report p-values for a joint test of whether the PERF and MGMT alphas are jointly zero.
-This Wald test essentially corresponds to that of Gibbons, Ross, and Shanken (1989), modified to incorporate a heteroskedasticity-and autocorrelation-consistent covariance matrix, with p-values thus computed using the asymptotic chi-square distribution rather than the F-distribution.
-For large stocks, the CAPM produces a p-value of 7.5%, whereas the three multifactor models produce p-values less than 2%.
+This Wald test essentially corresponds to that of Gibbons, Ross, and Shanken (1989), modified to incorporate a heteroskedasticity- and autocorrelation-consistent covariance matrix, with p-values thus computed using the asymptotic chi-square distribution rather than the F-distribution.
+For large stocks, the CAPM produces a p-value of 7.5%, whereas the four multifactor models produce p-values less than 2%.
 Thus, even when ignoring the distinction between PERF and MGMT that is relevant to our test's power, a meaningful distinction emerges between the CAPM and the multifactor models.
-At a conventional 5% significance level, the joint test does not reject the CAPM as the appropriate no-mispricing benchmark model, but all three of the multifactor models are rejected.
-The same is true within the mega-cap stocks, where the p-values for the three multifactor models are just slightly higher but still well below 5%, whereas the CAPM's p-value is 36%.
-For the medium and small categories, the joint test rejects none of the four models at conventional significance levels, which is not surprising given the results for these categories in Table 2.
+At a conventional 5% significance level, the joint test does not reject the CAPM as the appropriate no-mispricing benchmark model, but all four of the multifactor models are rejected.
+Among mega-cap stocks, the p-values for FF3, FF5, and Q4 are just slightly higher but still well below 5%.
+As with the PERF result in Table 2 for CAPM+BAB among mega caps, the corresponding result in Table 3 for that 200-stock category is again marginal, with a p-value of nearly 8%.
+In contrast, though, the CAPM's p-value among mega caps is 36%.
+For the medium and small categories, the joint test rejects none of the five models at conventional significance levels, which is not surprising given the results for these categories in Table 2.

 The last two columns of Table 3 report p-values for tests that set aside the power-relevant distinctions between not only PERF and MGMT, but also between large and small firms.
 The test reported in the next-to-last column is the same as reported in the previous four columns but performed on the all-stock universe.
 The last column reports a test of whether both the PERF and MGMT alphas, in each of the three separate size categories (large, medium, and small), are all jointly equal to zero.
 In other words, this last test considers a six-element vector of alphas.
-Most of the p-values in both columns exceed conventional significance levels except those for FF3, which are 1.25% in the next-to-last column and 0.12% in the last column.
+Most of the p-values in both columns exceed conventional significance levels except those for FF3 and CAPM+BAB.
+For FF3, the p-values are 1.25% in the next-to-last column and 0.12% in the last column.
 For that popular, long-standing model, evidently the decade-old PERF scores of large stocks identify violations strong enough to survive dilution by including smaller stocks via either of the two underlying channels.
-Even for the other two multifactor models, though, their p-values in the last two columns, between 5.7% and 13.1%, are substantially smaller than those of the CAPM, which are 30% and 18.9%.
-These all-in multiple-comparison tests, which ignore power distinctions, echo the same message as earlier but with weaker statistical significance.
+For CAPM+BAB, the all-stocks p-value in the next-to-last column is 2.39%.
+The multifactor models' remaining p-values in the last two columns, between 5.7% and 13.1%, while exceeding conventional significance levels, are substantially smaller than those of the CAPM, which are 30% and 18.9%.
+Overall, these all-in multiple-comparison tests, which ignore power distinctions, echo the same message as earlier but with weaker statistical significance.

-The results of our test among large stocks reveal what seems an economically significant shortcoming of popular multifactor models.
+The results of our test among large stocks reveal what seems to be an economically significant shortcoming of popular multifactor models.
 These models fail significantly in capturing expected returns on strategies based on decade-old information.
 Our assumption that such information should be fully reflected in prices seems especially reasonable for the market's largest and most liquid stocks.
-The CAPM, in contrast, fares well in this regard, emerging as a better candidate for the no-mispricing benchmark model in the sense of Fama (1970).
+The CAPM, in contrast, fares well in this regard, emerging as a better candidate for the no-mispricing benchmark model.